testflows/TestFlows-WebSite/source/handbook/index.md

-Options such as [--only], [--skip], [--start], [--end] as well as [--pause-before] and [--pause-after] take a [pattern] to specify the exact test to which the option shall be applied.
+Options such as [--only], [--skip], [--start], [--end] as well as [--pause-before] and [--pause-after] take a [pattern] to specify the exact test which the option will be applied.

 The [pattern] is used to match test names using a [unix-like file path pattern] that supports wildcards